AradiaJo/Covid-Vaccine-Data-Analytics/README.md

 # Covid-Vaccine-Data-Analytics
-A project looking at the Covid Vaccination progress by country.
-Data Last updated 2021.
+This project looks at the vaccination progress of each country in the distribution of the COVID-19 vaccines.

+The data for this project was sourced from kaggle, and it was last updated in this project on 21/07/2021.

+The purpose of this project was to implement newly learned skills.